-Portfolio selection algorithms refer to decision-making methods rationally allocation and selection of the assets for investors under uncertain financial market environment (Zhou, 2018).
-After Markowitz (1952) proposes the development of mean-variance model, many researchers have carried out in-depth studies in the field of static modeling (Esfahani et al., 2016).
+Portfolio selection algorithms refer to decision-making methods rationally allocation and selection of the assets for investors under uncertain financial market environment [1].
+After Markowitz [2] proposes the development of mean-variance model, many researchers have carried out in-depth studies in the field of static modeling [3].
 However, due to the volatility of the financial market environment, investors need to constantly adjust their investment algorithms based on historical information for achievement of the goal of maximizing returns.
 On the basis of this fact, portfolio selection is also a dynamic issue.
-Therefore, researchers focused on the dynamic research work and achieved fruitful results in this field (Moghaddam et al., 2016).
+Therefore, researchers focused on the dynamic research work and achieved fruitful results in this field [4].
 Meanwhile, with the gradual discovery of "abnormal" behavior in financial markets, behavioral finance has been blooming.
-In addition, with the rapid development of computer technology (Ma et al., 2021), sequence data prediction algorithm (also known as online learning) based on machine learning provides more robust and precise solutions for portfolio selection research (Tiwari et al., 2020).
+In addition, with the rapid development of computer technology [5], sequence data prediction algorithm (also known as online learning) based on machine learning provides more robust and precise solutions for portfolio selection research [6].
 Therefore, portfolio research based on behavioral finance and online learning technology has become a new research direction and discipline frontier, namely as online portfolio selection (OLPS).